 There are several bluff-top pedestrian-only trails over on the northwest side of the Bay and these provide some great views overlooking the Bay.
 The best place to park is at the Interpretive Center on the corner of University Drive and Irvine Avenue.
 From there you can head south to 23rd Street or east to Bayview Drive and Jamboree Road.

-There are designated horse trails between 23rd Street and Bayview Drive, but there are no horse rental facilities in the Ecological Reserve or Nature Preserve.
+There are designated horse trails between 23rd Street and Jamboree Road, but there are no horse rental facilities in the Bay.

-There is a 10-mile bike loop around the Bay.
+There is a 10.5 mile bike loop around the Bay.
 Starting at Jamboree at San Diego Creek and heading clockwise the first stop is Vista Point on the corner of Eastbluff Drive and Back Bay Drive.
 Take Back Bay Drive to the Newport Dunes Resort.
 Follow the sign-posted bike path through the resort which brings you out onto Pacific Coast Highway at the bridge.
 Take the highway over the bridge and turn right on Dover Drive.
 You can take a quick detour to Castaways Park, Northstar Beach or Galaxy Park or follow the direct route along Dover to Irvine Avenue where you will turn right.
 On Irvine just beyond Santiago Drive a set of paved trails begin.
 These take you to the Interpretive Center, and from there to to Bayview Drive and back to Jamboree Road.
+For a map of entry points and points of interest visit the City of Newport Beach’s website.

 The 22-mile Mountains to Sea Trail, which runs from Weir Canyon north of Irvine Regional Park joins the Back Bay Loop at Jamboree Road and continues through to Shellmaker Road.